Rally Hill: History

 The house was built c.
 1848 for James Walker, President James K. Polk's brother-in-law.
 Walker was the publisher of The Western Chronicle, a Columbia newspaper, and chancellor of Maury County.
 Walker lived in the house with his wife, née Jane Maria Polk, and their three sons, including Lucius M. Walker, who served as a general in the Confederate States Army during the American Civil War.

 From 1900 to 1912, the house belonged to William M. Biddle, a physician who served as the mayor of Columbia.

 Architecture

 It is a two-and-a-half-story house and claimed to be designed in a transitional style between Federal and Greek Revival architectural styles by late 20th century sources.
 However, what remains of the original house bares no indication of Greek Revival influences; the house, with a plain brick facade, large pocket doors, and simple interior trim work, is strictly federal in appearance.

+Renovations

+Rally Hill was partitioned into apartments then cheaply retrofitted for commercial use.
+A proper renovation that restored the home to its original federal appearance was completed in 2022.